SAP/sap-customer-data-cloud-toolkit/README.md

 # SAP Customer Data Cloud Toolkit

 ## About this project
-App created to extend the existing functionality of the SAP Customer Data Cloud Console.
+The Browser Extension created to extend the existing functionality of the SAP Customer Data Cloud Console.

 #### Features: